Cryptolemming/CryptoCurrencyTrader/README.md

 ### `Introduction`
 ---
 Currency Pair Trading user interface for market trade between USD and BTC.
 Pulls the latest BTCUSD price from the Bitfinex (BFX) public API.
-BTCUSD price is fetched and updated at interval to better assure user is acting on the interfaced BTC amount.
+BTCUSD price is fetched and display quote updated at interval to better assure user is acting on the currently interfaced BTC amount.
 Balances are updated after a successful 'Trade'.

 ### `Install`
 ---